-To the semiologist, Large Plane Trees is an arrangement of colored marks on canvas.
+To the semiologist, Large Plane Trees are an arrangement of colored marks on the canvas.
 To decode the message, the critic is not concerned with the artist‘s meaning or intention but rather with the “signs” van Gogh used.
-The “correct” in terpretation is no longer of interest.
+The “correct” interpretation is no longer of interest.
 Similarly, the deconstructionism of the French philosopher Jacques Derrida (b.
 1930) questions all assumptions and frees the viewer from the search for a single, correct interpretation.
 So many interpretations emerge from the creative interaction between the viewer and the work of art that in the end the artwork is “deconstructed.”

 Today, critics and art historians have begun to reconsider artworks as tangible objects.
 Many have turned their attention from pure theory to a contextual or social history of art.
 Some have even taken up connoisseurship again.

 The existence of so many approaches to a work of art may lead us to the conclusion that any idea or opinion is equally valid.
 But art historians, regardless of their theoretical stance, would argue that the informed mind and eye are absolutely necessary.
 The creation of works of art remains a uniquely human activity, and knowledge of the history of art is essential if art is to truly speak to us.